GLIMS-RGI/rgi_user_guide/_sources/welcome.md

 General revisions in RGI7 ⚡
 ^^^

-What changed in RGI7 with respect to RGI6?
+What changed in RGI 7.0 with respect to RGI 6.0?
 :::

 :::{grid-item-card}